DeepXiv/deepxiv_sdk/README.md

 deepxiv agent config                        # Configure LLM API first deepxiv agent query "What are the latest papers about agent memory?"
 # show reasoning process
-deepxiv agent query "Latest HLE scores" --max-turn 10 --verbose
+deepxiv agent query 'What are the key ideas in the MemGPT paper?' --max-turn 5 --verbose

 # Start MCP server
 deepxiv serve